WebexCC-SA/LAB-21188/docs/integrationTasksDK.md

 * Open a Chrome ingonito (private) window and login to Salesforce using pod credentials assigned (see table above)

 !!!
 Important
-    Please contact your proctor (via WIL Assistant) if prompted for a Salesforce verification code.
+    Please contact your proctor if prompted for a Salesforce verification code.

 * Click on the gear icon on top right corner and select Setup from the drop down menu.
 * From Setup Quick Find box, search and select **Company information**